“Why did you choose to name your publication 1818 Magazine?”—it’s a question we hear a lot. Perhaps you’ve even wondered about the name yourself.

 But here’s the thing, many of the socialist horror stories of the twentieth century started as well-meaning, democratic attempts to create socialism.
 The tyranny comes later, usually after socialist policies inevitably cause an economic catastrophe.

-Now, we’re not saying if people like Bernie Sanders or Alexandria Ocasio-Cortez were to become president tomorrow (God help us!) that America would suddenly morph into Venezuela or Stalin’s Soviet empire.
+Now, we’re not saying if someone like Alexandria Ocasio-Cortez were to become president tomorrow (God help us!) that America would suddenly morph into Venezuela or Stalin’s Soviet empire.
 But what we are saying is that the smiley-face democratic socialist policies of today have on many occasions in the past put nations on the road to tyranny.
-In some cases, it takes years, decades, or even generations for it to occur, but in the end, if socialists control things long enough, varying degrees of tyranny always come, because whenever you centralize power and authority, people end up getting hurt.
+In some cases, it takes years, decades, or even generations for it to occur, but in the end, if socialists control things long enough, varying degrees of tyranny always come, because whenever you centralize power and authority on a large scale, people end up getting hurt.

 This is not to say that America as it is today is perfect.
 It’s far from it, in fact.
 The current system is full of corruption, greed, anger, hatred, cronyism, and immense inefficiencies imposed by government systems.
 We must fix these problems, but centralizing political power is the absolute worst way to do it, even if that centralization is controlled by a “democracy.”
 (Just ask African Americans whether “democracy” worked for them in America prior to the Civil War or during the Jim Crow-era South.)